Bed Bath and Beyond Logo

 Bed Bath and Beyond Symbol

 What distinguishes the Bed Bath and Beyond logo from those used by competitors is its restraint and informativeness.
-There are no distracting elements and bright design in the brand identity – everything is as practical, dry, and precise as possible.
-And this characteristic is inherent in all six variants of the logo.
+The brand identity does not include distracting elements or bright design—everything is as practical, dry, and precise as possible.
+This characteristic is inherent in all six variants of the logo.
 Of course, the modern emblem is more original than the others but minimalistic.
 She got to color in 1991.

-So many logos, so many fonts.
+There are so many logos and so many fonts.
 This is how you can indicate the trend of the visual identity of this brand.
 In general, four types of typefaces were used.
-The early emblem features an antiqua reminiscent of Linotype’s Bodoni Std Bold.
-Then there was a transition to the grotesque, close to Harry Heavy (developed by the Red Rooster Collection) or Horatio Medium (represented by the ITC studio).
+The early emblem features an antique reminiscent of Linotype’s Bodoni Std Bold.
+Then, there was a transition to the grotesque, close to Harry Heavy (developed by the Red Rooster Collection) or Horatio Medium (represented by the ITC studio).
 The inscription in another logo was typed in a font identical to Zealand Regular (by Hanoded).
 The modern version uses two typefaces: the top inscription – Futura Pro Medium, and the bottom – Boldstrom Regular from Sharkshock.